NerdPractitioner/stelligent-university/08-cloudwatch-logs/README.md

 _What type of events might be important to track in an AWS account?
 If you were automating mitigating actions for the events, what might they be and what AWS resource(s) would you use?_

+> Creation, deletion, and modification of resources.
+We could use cloudwatch to trigger sns notifications of things like excessive resource creation.

 #### Task